Resuscitation of animal

 It is possible to carry out cardiopulmonary resuscitation (CPR) on animals.
 There are various sources of information about CPR for animals, including the Blue Cross website:

-If fire and rescue services decide that they will resuscitate animals as part of their incident response, this should be supported by appropriate risk assessments, procedures and training in the use of equipment.
+If fire and rescue services decide that they will carry out CPR on animals as part of their incident response, this should be supported by appropriate risk assessments, procedures and training in the use of equipment.

 Oxygen therapy

-If Smokey Paws oxygen therapy masks are unavailable or are unsuitable for the animal, oxygen therapy can be provided using masks designed for people.
+Oxygen therapy masks for companion animals, such as cats, dogs, rabbits, hamsters, gerbils and guinea pigs are available.
+However, if speciality masks are unavailable or are unsuitable for the animal, oxygen therapy can be provided using masks designed for people.

 Oxygen therapy should be administered by personnel who are trained in its use, with associated clinical governance, and have access to medical oxygen cylinders as part of their role.

-BARTA has published advice and informative videos, in collaboration with the National Fire Chiefs Council (NFCC) Animal Rescue Practitioners Forum and the RSPCA; these are available from the BARTA website: Using Smokey Paws Oxygen Therapy Kits.
+British Animal Rescue and Trauma Care Association (BARTA) has published advice and informative videos, in collaboration with the National Fire Chiefs Council (NFCC) Animal Rescue Practitioners Forum and the RSPCA; these are available from the BARTA website: Using Oxygen Therapy Kits.
+Note that the Smokey Paws charity used to donate oxygen therapy masks for companion animals to fire and rescue services, but ceased activity in 2025.

 Post-resuscitation care